topoftheyear/Byte-le-Royale-2019/sphinx/ship_upgrades.md

 # Ship Upgrades

-Your ship has the potential to gain upgrades through modules.
-These modules can upgrade different facets of the ship and can help your ship perform to the best of its capabilities.
+Your ship has ability to improve through modules.
+These modules can enhance different facets of the ship and can help your ship perform to the best of its capabilities.

 Your ship will only have access to 4 total slots, and the unlock cost will increase per slot, so choose your modules wisely.

-## List of Upgrades
+## List of Modules

-There are 7 different upgrades a ship can have:
+There are 7 different modules a ship can have:
 * `Hull Strength` - How much damage you can take
 * `Engine Speed` - How fast your ship moves in one action
 * `Weapon Damage` - How powerful the weapon is